sfaxi19/mio-global-test/README.md

 # Mio Global test

 This test program for Android OS, which receiving data of pulse rate from device (was test on Mio Global Link).
-And sends their on remote server.
+And sends their to remote server.